Aalto ARTS Vice Dean for Art and Creative Practices

 kristjana.adalgeirsdottir (at) aalto.fi

 Kristjana Adalgeirsdóttir´s research focus is on humanitarian construction, sustainable project management in emergencies and cultural sensitivity in reconstruction.
 She is an experienced and certified project manager and has led various projects in different fields.
 Member of ShelterBox Emergency Response team and a Red Cross international delegate, with mission experience from The Philippines, Kenya and Iraq.
 Board member of Architecture Sans Frontières International (ASF Int).
 Kristjana has been mentoring multidisciplinary SGT student teams in projects in refugee camps in Greece and on reconstruction sites in Nepal.

 Zita Floret is a young architect born in France, whose focus has been to explore participative ways of doing architecture for a more open and inclusive process of planning and creation, and allow a constructive dialogue between the architect and the citizen.
 She was able to apply and experience those principles for the past 3 years and during her master’s thesis work, with a sanitation project in Tanzania, where she worked directly with communities of the urban poor from informal settlements, to plan and build their own sanitation facilities.
 Currently she is working independently between Helsinki and Paris.

 Milja Lindberg is a Finnish Architect committed to understanding how architecture can create and enhance the resiliency of people, cultures and cities to withstand extreme phenomena.
 She finds inspiration in social capital and aims to design environments for meaningful human interaction.
 She is currently working on a research project titled Borderline Living – an architectural research initiative about preparing cities and cultures for climate-induced migration through enhancing elements of resiliency and architecture.

-Claudia Garduño García is a doctoral candidate in design at the Department of Design in Aalto University School of Arts, Design and Architecture in Helsinki, Finland.
-In 2012, as part of her doctoral research, she initiated Aalto LAB Mexico, an ongoing project which she continues to manage.
+Claudia Garduño García is a passionate designer, who in 2012, as part of her doctoral research initiated Aalto LAB Mexico, an ongoing project which she continues to manage.